The JWST FRESCO Survey: Legacy NIRCam/Grism Spectroscopy and Imaging in the two GOODS Fields: Acknowledgments

 Support for this work was provided by NASA through grant JWST-GO-01895 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.

-This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI), as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
+This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00072, as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No.\ 140.

 YF acknowledges support from NAOJ ALMA Scientific Research Grant number 2020-16B.

 RPN acknowledges funding from JWST programs GO-1933 and GO-2279.
 Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51515.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.